 Our daughter was delighted to see them, and happy to be getting out of the house.
 As she ran upstairs to get ready, I talked to her friends as they waited.
 I explained that Allison hadn’t had her phone for a few days.
 “Why didn’t you call her on the home phone?”
 I asked.
 They said they didn’t know the number.
 I told them about that ancient relic, The Phone Book, and since they both attend our church, I mentioned the church directory, as well as the school phone directory.
 A “lightbulb” moment happened for them.

 “Wow, we never thought of that!” they said.

 We talked on.
 I said it was nice that they had surprised her like this.

 “Is that okay to do?” one of them asked.
 “I mean, people just don’t drop in on each other any more so we were kinda worried if we were being rude…”

 So I guess that adds two more methods of communication that are becoming extinct: surprise visits, and even simply knocking on a door, having to talk to whoever opens it.
-Because most of the time when Allison or Emmie have friends coming by to pick them up, it’s all planned well in advance by text.
-And when the friends arrive, they usually text “We’re here”…and Allison and Emmie walk out to the car.
+Because most of the time when my daughters have friends coming by to pick them up, it’s all planned well in advance by text.
+And when the friends arrive, they usually text “We’re here”…and the girls walk out to the car.